Relocating to Grand Junction, Colorado – contact Paul Aspelin with The Christi Reece Group. Residential Real Estate For Sale.

 We continued to read articles and do research online.
 I used the “Find Places to Live” feature on niche.com to compare cities on a dozen different categories like cost of living, schools, jobs, crime, health care, night life, etc. FYI, Grand Junction is ranked the #2 place to live in Mesa County.
 We researched income taxes, property taxes (so low in Mesa County!), sales tax, government and civic entities, nonprofits, local businesses, and community involvement.
 We joined Facebook groups, followed business Facebook pages and made connections on LinkedIn.

 It was time for a lifestyle change.
 We were young-ish, we didn’t retire when we moved to the Grand Valley.
 We started connecting with business professionals in the community when we visited.
 Our Living in Grand Junction Experiment was like we were “dating” Grand Junction.
 I can do my job from anywhere, I make websites and work from home.
-But what about Paul?
+Paul easily transitioned his real estate career from Minnesota to Colorado and is loving it!

 The Living in Grand Junction Experiment